nuagenetworks/nuage-kubernetes/OpenShift-Installation/Openshift-Installation.rst

 OpenShift DaemonSet for Nuage installation
 ===========================================

 DaemonSet is used for installation of Nuage containerized services as part of the OpenShift Ansible Installation for Nuage.
-The nuage-openshift-monitor, CNI plugin, and VRS operate as DaemonSet pods on master and slave nodes.
+The nuage-openshift-monitor, CNI plugin, nuage-infra pod and VRS operate as DaemonSet pods on master and slave nodes.

 ..
 Note:: Nuage recommends using Daemonsets for installation of Nuage services.